 - In the 1990s, the company was founded on technology developed in the Biomolecule Visualization Project at the Joint Research Center for Atom Technology (JRCAT) in the former Agency of Industrial Science and Technology (the present Advanced Industrial Science and Technology: AIST).
 It successfully developed the High-Speed Atomic Force Microscope (HS-AFM), which produces topographical video images at a rate of 20 frames per second (those by other companies produce a single frame in about 2-3 seconds). - The technology allows the movements of antibodies and DNA to be observed in real time and is evaluated highly by researchers in the field of pharmaceutical development and biotechnology. - Since its release, the HS-AFM was first sold in Europe and the United States.
 Later, as its reliability became widely known, it was introduced to leading research institutions and universities in Japan. - At present, the product is being improved and the company is collaborating with a major measurement instruments manufacturer in preparation for volume production.

+Aiming to create an industry

-- Replacing an old industry vs. Creating a new industry - Realizing dramatically improved cost performance - Creating new value
+- Realizing dramatically improved cost performance

+- Creating new value

+- Generating new industries